Dieticians ? Responsibilities And Their Role In One’s Life.

 develop disease-preventing and health-promoting nutritional programs that target specific groups of people.
 Dietitians in this field of practice may work in settings such as public health clinics, fitness studios, workplace wellness programs, or home health care facilities.

 work in food manufacturing, advertising and marketing.
 In these areas, nutritionists analyze food, create brochures or report on topics such as the nutritional value of recipes, roughage or vitamin supplements.

 Dieticians oversee the planning and preparation of large meals in health centers, company canteens, prisons and schools.
 Because they Hire, train, and mentor other dieticians and hospitality workers; budgeting and buying food, equipment and supplies; enforcement of health and safety standards; and preparation of records and reports.

 Also, Dietitians work under contract with health centers or in their own private practice.
 They carry out nutritional reports for their customers and advise them on nutritional issues such as weight loss or cholesterol reduction.
 Also, Some work for wellness programs, sports teams, supermarkets, and other nutrition-related businesses.
 They consult with food service managers and provide expertise in hygiene, safety procedures, menu development, budgeting and planning.

 Responsibilities dieticians have in common?

 The role of the nutritionist plays an important role in everyone’s life.
-Because They are responsible for the entire health development and health progress of a person.
+Because They are responsible for the entire food intake, health development and health progress of a person.
 Also, They must have a strong sense of duty towards their patients and a strong presence of mind to see what is happening to the patients.